 Is Regenerative Treatment After Childbirth Right for You?

 Regenerative options are generally best suited for women with mild to moderate laxity, reduced sensation, or light bladder leaks who want to avoid surgery if possible.
 If you have significant pelvic organ prolapse or severe incontinence, your provider may recommend other evaluations or treatments.
+Research on combined vaginal tightening surgery and perineal repair shows that surgical correction can be safe and effective for more advanced laxity, which is why a careful assessment matters before choosing a path NIH.

 At AgeRejuvenation, the team takes a comprehensive look at your health rather than focusing on one symptom in isolation.
 They consider your birth history, pelvic floor function, hormone status, and overall wellness before recommending a plan that may include vaginal rejuvenation, pelvic floor exercises, and other supportive therapies tailored to your needs.